Ali-Mitchell/My_Daily_Journal/Readme.md

 # My Daily Journal

 ## Purpose
-A stylish daily calender application that allows a user to save task for typical working hours.
+A stylish daily calender application that allows a user to save tasks for typical working hours.
 The app displays time blocks as they are in the past, present, and future with different style types.
 A user can save their information here and have it persist inside of local storage.

 ## Built With